-- a) FDP\RIP.1 requires to overwrite the following objects' area one or more times upon the deallocation of the resource from the following objects. - The target objects are the spool image data file on the HDD, filing image data file on the HDD, address book data file on the HDD and the spool image data file in the Flash memory. - The resource from these objects is deallocated when the jobs are completed or cancelled, the user deletes the confidential file and the specific data clear function is invoked by the operation made by the administrator. - Specific data clear functions described in the previous paragraph include Clear All Memory, Clear Document Filing Data and Clear Address Book Data and Registered Data. - b) According to FMT SMF.1, the management capability defined in FDP RIP.1 is provided. - c) In each of the following SFRs, the management capability defined in FDP\RIP.1 is restricted to the administrator. - According to FMT\MOF.1a, the capability is restricted to the administrator to enable each of the functions of Clear All Memory, Clear Document Filing Data and Clear Address Book Data and Registered Data included in the TSF relating to FDP\RIP.1. - According to FMT\MOF.1b, the capability is restricted to the administrator to disable each of the functions of Clear All Memory and Clear Document Filing Data included in the TSF relating to FDP\RIP.1.
+- a) FDP\RIP.1 requires to overwrite the following objects' area one or more times upon the deallocation of the resource from the following objects. - The target objects are the spool image data file, filing image data file and address book data file on the HDD. - The resource from these objects is deallocated when the jobs are completed or cancelled, the user deletes the confidential file and the specific data clear function is invoked by the operation made by the administrator. - Specific data clear functions described in the previous paragraph include Clear All Memory, Clear Document Filing Data and Clear Address Book Data and Registered Data. - b) According to FMT\SMF.1, the management capability defined in FDP\RIP.1 is provided. - c) In each of the following SFRs, the management capability defined in FDP\RIP.1 is restricted to the administrator. - According to FMT\MOF.1a, the capability is restricted to the administrator to enable each of the functions of Clear All Memory, Clear Document Filing Data and Clear Address Book Data and Registered Data included in the TSF relating to FDP\RIP.1. - According to FMT\MOF.1b, the capability is restricted to the administrator to disable each of the functions of Clear All Memory and Clear Document Filing Data included in the TSF relating to FDP\RIP.1.